KxSystems/docs/docs/ref/dotq.md

                                    [Xf          create file](#xf-create-file)
 </div>

-Functions defined in `q.k` are loaded as part of the ‘bootstrap’ of KDB-X. Some are exposed in the default namespace as the q language.
+Functions defined in `q.k` are loaded as part of the ‘bootstrap’ of kdb+.
+Some are exposed in the default namespace as the q language.
 Others are documented here as utility functions in the `.Q` [namespace](namespaces.md).

 !!! warning "The `.Q` namespace is reserved for use by KX, as are all single-letter namespaces."